“THE ANCIENT PEARLS”

 THREE MESSENGERS OF VEDANTA:

-(As per a historical record he was born in 509 B.C.
-It is giving the years of his establishing the monasteries.
-It is pointed out that his life history [8th-9th century A.D.] does not mention about Christianity and its growth in India.)
+(As per a historical record he was born on 9th April, 509 B.C.
+It specifies the years of his establishing the monasteries.
+[His biography, ‘Brihat Shankara Vijaya’, is said to confirm his birth in this year in Kaladi, Kerala in South India.]
+It is pointed out that his life history [8th/9th-century A.D.] does not mention anything about Christianity and its growth in India and that the western historians were distorting facts to give supremacy to their religion.)

 “Seat of Wisdom”: Sharada Peetha in PoK